raghavagps/PlantDRPpred/README.md

 plantdrppred.py     : Main python program

 possum              : This folder contains the program POSSUM, that is used to calculate PSSM features

-ncbi-blast-2.15.0+  : This folder contains the BLAST executables.
-Kindly download the BLAST executables from the following [link](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/2.15.0/) based on your OS.
-The blast directory should be in the same folder as plantdrppred.py

 example_input.fasta : Example file containing protein sequences in FASTA format